 Camden Town (and its markets) is one of my favorite stops for a London trip.
 I went on my first visit to London back in 2009 and simply fell in love.
 While most of London city has a beautiful uniformity to it—the long rows of mews, the symmetrical gardens—Camden Town is gleefully, whimsically unbalanced.
-The site was founded as a collection of gin distilleries (and you can still find stalls honoring this legacy with the sale of artisanal gin spirits).
-Parts of it later became a stabke and horse hospital, specifically for the horses that were helping to build the railways.
 A riot of color, sounds, smells, and sights, Camden Market should definitely be on your London sightseeing list.

 5 Tips for Visiting Camden Market

 Camden Market is busiest on Sundays.
 When I say busy, I mean there are sections that will drive a claustrophobe up the wall.
 You can visit other days of the week, but be advised that some of the stalls may be closed.
 The main shops are open, though, so you’ll still have plenty of reasons to open your wallet.